in28minutes/in28minutes.github.io/_blog/articles/2017-11-16-maven-in-5-steps.md

 - Generate Projects
 - Create Eclipse Workspace

- > Maven helps us do all these and more...
+ > All of this and more is made possible by Maven...